2024-learn/dns-deep-dive/README.md

     -
     - ![iterative name resolution](https://lh3.googleusercontent.com/-jjjSSsJ4NI6LpUyzl0qlL46opK_MaUEzBD4SXU1YQtZHESJCGMe2yvE9ZE72AOqj4NFlQDZOirSX7yPz7qLE94st3EjzETHTcVGLAZL2t1bKYVkVRZwU6B1idPOh11pPClma5XZ)
   - __Recursive Name Resolution:__
-    - Upon receiving a recursive query, the server checks if it possesses the information requested, in which case, it passes an aswer back to the client.
+    - Upon receiving a recursive query, the server checks if it possesses the information requested, in which case, it passes an answer back to the client.
     - If it doesn't, instead of simply referring to the client with a referral to a point like in iterative resolution, the  server instead assumes the role of the client and it begins looking for the requested information on behalf of the original client.
     - In this type of resolution, the original client gets to send only a single query, which eventually returns the information requested
       - In recursive resolution, it is the SERVER's responsibility to obtain the DNS information requested by the original client